 - How can new platforms (social media, digital archives, etc.) support the development of historical thinking?

 - How can we assess students’ historical thinking and its development?

 - What innovative pedagogical methods exist for teaching history?

 Over the course of this two-day conference, scholars, teachers and practitioners will share their research findings, offering examples of cutting-edge approaches and engaging in dynamic discussions that will help nurture intercultural dialogue and bridge scholarly and practical questions.

 Conference venue is Ruusupuisto, University of Jyväskylä campus.

 The conference is bilingual, in English and Finnish.
 The conference is designed so that there is English-language programme throughout.

-The conference has a participation fee of 85 eur, which covers conference materials, coffee breaks and a reception with food and drinks.
+The conference has a participation fee of 80 eur, which covers conference materials, coffee breaks and a reception with food and drinks.
+Registration IS CURRENTLY CANCELLED.

 Please contact email@example.com for any questions.

 Conference organizing team is: Simo Mikkonen, Anna Veijola, Sari Sulkunen & Ida Vesterinen